masc-ucsc/docs/docs/pyrope/06-functions.md

 assert a_fun() == 4       // calls to eval the function
 ```

-The simplest module resembles a scope with at `{` followed by a sequence of
+The simplest lambda resembles a scope with at `{` followed by a sequence of
 statements where the last statement can be an expression before the closing
 `}`.
-The difference between a function and a normal scope is the function
+The difference between a lambda and a normal scope is the lambda
 definition enclosed between pipes (`|`).

-[3]: Since modules are only accesible afterwards when assigned to variables, Pyrope
-can not allow module hosting because it is assigned to a normal variable.

 ```txt
 [CAPTURE] [INPUT] [-> OUTPUT] [where COND] |
 ```

-+ `CAPTURE` has the list of capture variables for the function.
++ `CAPTURE` has the list of capture variables for the lambda.
 If no capture
   is provided, any local variable can be captured.
 An empty list (`[]`), means
   no captures allowed.
 The captures are by value only, no capture by reference
   is allowed.